NinjaBearStudioTech/Documentation/Writerside/topics/combat/combat_system/cbt_ranged_attacks.md

 The **Aiming Mode** supports the following options:
 - **Forward**: The projectile is launched forward, from its origin socket.
 - **Targeting System**: The projectile is launched towards a target collecting via a **targeting preset**, from the Gameplay Targeting System.
-- **Location**: The projectile is launched towards the location set by `SetInitialLocation`, most likely called calculated and called in `PrepareLaunch`.
+- **Location**: The projectile is launched towards the location set by `SetInitialLocation`, which should be called from `PrepareLaunch`.

+> **Targeting Fallback**
+>
+> When using the **Targeting System**, whenever a target is found by the Targeting Preset, the projectile actor will be
+> launched to the target following the `LaunchToTarget` function.
+If a target is not found, then `HandleTargetNotFound`
+> is executed.
+>
+> By default, `HandleTargetNotFound` will execute `LaunchForward`, but you can extend or modify this logic to handle
+> missing targets in any other way that best suits your project.
+{style="note"}

 > **Camera Aiming**
 >
 > You can implement **Camera Aiming** using the **Location Aiming Mode** performing the calculations in the `PrepareLaunch`
-> function, and setting the desired final location via `SetInitialLocation`.
+> function, and then setting the desired final location via `SetInitialLocation`.
+{style="note"}

 <procedure title="Prepare the Weapon for Projectiles" collapsible="true" default-state="expanded">
     <step>Open the <b>Static or Skeletal Meshes</b> used to represent your ranged weapons.</step>